rahil1303/ObliviPy/README.md

 # Bucket Oblivious Sort (Python Implementation)

-This repository implements the **Bucket Oblivious Sort** algorithm in Python, inspired by the C++ implementation and the research paper *"An Extremely Simple Oblivious Sort"*.
+This repository implements the **Bucket Oblivious Sort** algorithm in Python, inspired by the C++ implementation.
 The goal is to build a modular and testable Python version that supports further experimentation, benchmarking, and integration with other oblivious data processing schemes.

 ## 📁 Structure